MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagement.md

   - `[RemediatedDeviceCount <Int32?>]`: Number of remediated devices
   - `[UnknownDeviceCount <Int32?>]`: Number of unknown devices

-DEVICECOMPLIANCEPOLICYSETTINGSTATESUMMARIES <IMicrosoftGraphDeviceCompliancePolicySettingStateSummary1[]>: The summary states of compliance policy settings for this account.
+DEVICECOMPLIANCEPOLICYSETTINGSTATESUMMARIES <IMicrosoftGraphDeviceCompliancePolicySettingStateSummary[]>: The summary states of compliance policy settings for this account.
   - `[Id <String>]`: Read-only.
   - `[CompliantDeviceCount <Int32?>]`: Number of compliant devices
   - `[ConflictDeviceCount <Int32?>]`: Number of conflict devices
-  - `[DeviceComplianceSettingStates <IMicrosoftGraphDeviceComplianceSettingState1[]>]`: Not yet documented
+  - `[DeviceComplianceSettingStates <IMicrosoftGraphDeviceComplianceSettingState[]>]`: Not yet documented
     - `[Id <String>]`: Read-only.
     - `[ComplianceGracePeriodExpirationDateTime <DateTime?>]`: The DateTime when device compliance grace period expires
     - `[DeviceId <String>]`: The Device Id that is being reported